MicrosoftDocs/Advertising-docs/Advertising/bingads-12/customer-management-service/getaccountsinfo.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Gets a list of objects that contains account identification information, for example the name and identifier of the account, for the specified customer.
+description: Gets the identifiers, names, and numbers of accounts that are accessible from the specified customer.
 dev_langs:
   - csharp
   - java